XingFork/Scripts/README.md

-## trying to bypass will let you get banned
+## try bypassing will let you get banned